Alignment via friction for nonisothermal multicomponent fluid systems

 \section{Asymptotic Derivation of Class--I systems}

 The goal is to show how Class--I models are derived as asymptotic high-friction limits in a context of nonisothermal models.
-We proceed as follows: (i) First, we interpret a Class--I model as a Class--II system with error terms. (ii) Using the relative entropy formula we compare an exact solution to an approximate solution of a Class--II system. (iii) This needs to be done at some prescribed level of solutions; this is made precise in section \ref{(3.2)}. (iv) Finally, the derivation of the convergence result is done in sections \ref{(3.3)} and \ref{(3.4)}.
+We proceed as follows: (i) First, we interpret a Class--I model as a Class--II system with error terms. (ii) Using the relative entropy formula we compare an exact solution to an approximate solution of a Class--II system. (iii) This needs to be done at some prescribed level of solutions; this is made precise in section \ref{(3.2)}, in which we give the definitions of weak and strong solutions. (iv) Finally, the derivation of the convergence result is done in sections \ref{(3.3)} and \ref{(3.4)}.